jimCCW/ST-Tech-Assessment/README.md

 5. Open your web browser and navigate to: http://localhost:3000/

+6. The data.csv file is provided in the sample-data folder for testing the application.

-6. To run the test:
+7. To run the test:

 ```bash
 npm run test